List of DOS commands: CD and CHDIR

-The CHDIR (or the alternative name CD) command either displays or changes the current working directory.
+Sets the working directory or with no arguments displays the current value.
+Both names, CD and CHDIR, refer to the same command and are abbreviations of the phrase "change directory".

 The command is available in MS-DOS versions 2 and later.

 CHCP

-The command either displays or changes the active code page used to display character glyphs in a console window.
+Either displays or changes the active code page used to display character glyphs in a console window.
 Similar functionality can be achieved with MODE CON: CP SELECT=yyy.

 The command is available in MS-DOS versions 3.3 and later.

 CHKDSK

-CHKDSK verifies a storage volume (for example, a hard disk, disk partition or floppy disk) for file system integrity.
+Verifies a storage volume (for example, a hard disk, disk partition or floppy disk) for file system integrity.
 The command has the ability to fix errors on a volume and recover information from defective disk sectors of a volume.

 The command is available in MS-DOS versions 1 and later.

 CHOICE

-The CHOICE command is used in batch files to prompt the user to select one item from a set of single-character choices.
-Choice was introduced as an external command with MS-DOS 6.0; Novell DOS 7 and PC DOS 7.0.
+Prompts the user to select one item from a set of single-character choices.
+The command was introduced as an external command with MS-DOS 6.0; Novell DOS 7 and PC DOS 7.0.
 Earlier versions of DR-DOS supported this function with the built-in switch command (for numeric choices) or by beginning a command with a question mark.
 This command was formerly called ync (yes-no-cancel).